Frequently Asked Questions

 What should I major in at Redlands if I’m doing the combined-degree program?

 In principle, you can pair any undergraduate degree at Redlands with an engineering degree.
 In practice, and especially if you’re planning on doing the combined-degree program as a “3+2” (just three years at Redlands followed by two at Washington or Columbia) then you’ll be interested in the degrees that overlap the most both with your interests and the ‘pre-engineering’ math and science courses that Washington or Columbia require; these depend on engineering sub-field.
 The Physics BA has the greatest overlap with the core courses that are required for all engineering sub-fields, and it makes particular sense for many of the sub-fields, but the Biology BA and Environmental Studies BA, with particular choices of electives, may be good fits for others.

 Are there any issues for transfer students?

-A transfer student can participate.
+A transfer student can participate, but you would need to be a full-time student at Redlands at least two years and Columbia (though not Washington) specifies that you’d need to take all your ‘pre-engineering’ courses at Redlands.
 While Redlands does not look at your transfer grades (beyond they’re being good enough to transfer), Columbia or Washington would.
 To earn a Redlands degree, you do still need to earn a certain number of units at Redlands; also, since science degrees are very sequential, unless you’ve already taken the first year of introductory math and science courses, you’ll likely need to spend three years at Redlands (regardless of how many units you bring or general education requirements you’ve fulfilled) to complete a Physics BA or other science degree that you may choose to accompany your engineering degree.